Rookout/deployment-examples/node-aws-lambda/README.md

     - Using **Cloud9 IDE** integrated tools.

         **IMPORTANT:** _If you are building on a MacOS/Windows machine, npm will compile native binaries for this platform.
 AWS Lambda runs on Linux and thus needs the linux compiled binaries.
-The solution is doing `npm install` or `npm rebuild` on a Linux machine such as an EC2 instance and re-archive the zip for uploading to Lambda._
+To build AWS Lambda compatible native extensions, simply run the following command line:_

+        ```docker run -v `pwd`:`pwd` -w `pwd` -i -t lambci/lambda:build-nodejs8.10 npm install```

+        You can read more about building a local native extension in our [blog](https://www.rookout.com/3_min_hack_for_building_local_native_extensions/).

 1. Set your Rookout Token as an environment variable in the Lambda configuration:
     - `ROOKOUT_TOKEN` : Your Organization Token